PovedaAqui/cybertraceai-ops/README.md

 # CybertraceAI-Ops

-CybertraceAI-Ops is an open-source AI agent designed to simplify network management through natural language interactions, focusing on network telemetry data analysis.
+CybertraceAI-Ops is an open-source AI agent designed to simplify network observability through natural language interactions.
 It is one of the products offered by CybertraceAI.

 ## Overview